francesco-saponaro/ramen-locator/README.md

 * Regional Ramen type pages - Allows first time or returning users to learn more about specific Ramen types by Japanese region, by clicking on the relevant page.
 * Google map by region - Allows first time or returning users to check the Ramen restaurants location for each region available, by clicking on the relevant region and navigating through it's map.
 * Sign up modal - Allows first time or returning users to sign up to the Newsletter mailer, by filling up the modal form.
-* Ramen quiz - Allows first time or returning users to test their Ramen knowledge by taking the Quiz via the link on the slider menu
+* Ramen quiz - Allows first time or returning users to test their Ramen knowledge by taking the Quiz via the link on the slider menu.
 ## Potential features
 * How to cook Ramen section - It would allow first time or returning users see instruction and guidelines on how to cook homemade Ramen.
 * Ramen shop section - It would allow first time or returning users to buy Ramen cooking items or Ramen paraphernaelia.